wwivbbs/docs/docs/wwivconfig.md

 This is a recognizable name you canassign to the archive type.

 **Archive Extension**
 This is the three letterextension applied to files of this particular type.
-Thissetting is how the BBS identifies archives.
+This setting is how the BBS identifies archives.

 **Archive List**
 This command lists the archive tothe screen without actually extracting the files.